JetBrains/kotlin-web-site/docs/topics/jvm/jvm-spring-boot-add-data-class.md

           <p>The corresponding factory functions are also provided by the Kotlin Standard Library to create instances of such collections.
           </p>
           <p>In this tutorial, you use <a href="https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/list-of.html"><code>listOf()</code></a> function to create a list of <code>Message</code> objects.
-          This is a factory function to create a <i>read-only</i> list of objects: you can’t add or remove elements from the list.<br/>
+          This is a factory function to create a <i>read-only</i> list of objects: you can't add or remove elements from the list.<br/>
           If it is required to perform write operations on the list, call the <a href="https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/mutable-list-of.html"><code>mutableListOf()</code></a> function to create a mutable list instance.
           </p>
        </def>